 For a few years now, we have been on a mission to replace plastics in our kitchen.
 Even though many plastic products are now made BPA free, we believe plastics are not the safest choice for food storage and preparation.
 We have slowly been replacing plastic utensils and containers with glass, cast iron, stainless steel, bamboo, and other more natural materials.

-Matt was ecstatic that he finally found a stainless steel canning funnel and a set of tin funnels for our kitchen after looking for more than a year.
+Matt was ecstatic that he finally found a stainless steel canning funnel and a set of metal funnels for our kitchen after looking for more than a year.
 Now when we are canning, we won’t have to worry about the plastic funnels adding anything unnatural to the food we are taking great care to preserve.
 These aren’t made by the Amish, but we found them at an Amish supply store.
-(Find high quality kitchen tools here.)

 We had a wonderful trip to Michigan, meeting the newest member of our extended family and catching up with the rest of our family.